6 ChatGPT Cover Letter Tips & Tricks To Help You Get Hired Faster

 - Tips To Avoid Sounding Generic (Like a Bot)

-- Is It Ethical To Use A.I. to Write Cover Letters?
+- Is It Ethical To Use A.I. to Help Create Cover Letters?

 - How To Use Chat GPT To Write A Cover Letter (Final Thoughts)

-When crafting a quality cover letter, the goal should always be to get the attention of the H.R. manager and differentiate yourself from the other applicants.
+When crafting a compelling cover letter, the goal should always be to get the attention of the HR and hiring managers and differentiate yourself from the other applicants.

 Here are two core areas to help you stand out: